 However, according to the EICSupplyMap database, 80 percent of companies in the UK energy supply chain, for example, still rely on oil and gas revenues while also being the driving force for cleantech provision.

-Torbjorn Tornqvist, chairman of global energy commodities trading giant Guvnor Group had said last week in UAE that the oil and gas industry will remain a significant part of the future energy mix amid the complexities of the energy transition.
+Torbjorn Tornqvist, chairman of global energy commodities trading giant Guvnor Group had said in the UAE last week that the oil and gas industry will continue to remain a significant part of the future energy mix amid the complexities of energy transition.

 Broadley called for an integrated approach to the energy supply chain, rather than adhering to a siloed mindset of “moving from the bad to the good.”
 Such an approach would allow companies to continue operations across all sectors, ensuring their survival and success during the energy transition.